Stay up-to date with TBSE Madhyamik News

-Latest update: TBSE 10th exams which were scheduled to be commenced from May 19 to June 4, 2021, has been postponed.
+Latest update: TBSE 10th exams which were scheduled to be between May 19 and June 4, 2021, have been postponed.

-- TBSE 10th admit cards 2021 will be available in April 2021.
+- TBSE 10th admit cards 2021 will be available a few weeks before the exams.
 Students will be able to collect the TBSE 10th admit card from their respective school authorities.

 - Students are advised to cover the complete TBSE Madhyamik syllabus 2021 at least 1-2 months before the exam so that they can revise the syllabus.

 - Tripura Board has provided the TBSE 10th question papers on the official website.
 Students should solve the sample papers to know the exam pattern and marking scheme.

 - Tripura Board Madhyamik result 2021 will be released in July 2021.

 - Every year, around 47,000 students appear for the TBSE Madhyamik 2021 exam across 51 centres in the state.